Vera Menchik: 1930–32: Two title defenses, two victories over Euwe

 Menchik defended the Women's World Championship title for the first two times in 1930 and 1931 at the Olympiads in Hamburg and Prague respectively.
 She won both editions, each of which was played as a double round-robin featuring the same five players.
 She scored 6½/8 in 1930 and a perfect 8/8 in 1931.
 In the 1930 edition, she won by 1 point, having drawn a game against the runner-up Paula Wolf-Kalmar and lost a game to the third-place finisher Wally Henschel, her only loss at any of the Women's World Championship tournaments.
 The 1931 edition was the first of four consecutive world championships in which she had a perfect score, a run that spanned 45 games in total.

-Most of Menchik's other biggest successes in the early 1930s happened in England.
-In addition to retaining her world championship in 1930, Menchik became the Hastings Club champion for the first and only time that year, scoring 13½/14 at the club championship.
-Another success Menchik had in Hastings was defeating Max Euwe at the Christmas Congress in both the 1930/31 and 1931/32 editions, their second and third encounters.
-Euwe won the 1930/31 edition and was already well-established as one of the best chess players in the world, ultimately becoming World Champion a few years later in 1935.
-Menchik finished in joint fifth place out of ten at the 1931/32 edition, her career-best result in the Hastings Premier tournament.
-She scored 4/9 and also defeated Mir Sultan Khan, who finished in fourth place.
-Menchik's first victory over Euwe attracted global press coverage.
-The following year, she had the second-best result of her career at the Christmas Congress, finishing in joint sixth place.
-Away from Hastings, Menchik had another notable tournament victory in the Major Open section at the 1931 British Championship, where she still could not compete in the main national championship because she was not a citizen.
-The Major section was held in conjunction with the national championship for high-level international players.
+Menchik's best results at the Hastings Christmas Congress came in the early 1930s.
+At the 1930/31 edition, she defeated Max Euwe, the winner of the tournament.
+Euwe was already well-established as one of the best chess players in the world and ultimately became World Champion a few years later in 1935.
+Her victory over Euwe attracted global press coverage.
+Menchik next faced Euwe at the following edition and won again.
+She also defeated Mir Sultan Khan, who finished in fourth place, at the same tournament.
+Overall, Menchik scored 4/9 to earn joint fifth place out of ten at that 1931/32 tournament, the best result of her career at the Christmas Congress.
+Her next-best result came the following year when she finished in joint sixth place.

+Most of Menchik's other biggest successes in the early 1930s also happened in England.
+She became the Hastings Club champion for the first and only time in 1930.
+The following year, she had one of the most significant tournament victories of her career, winning the Major Open section at the 1931 British Championship.
+The Major section was held in conjunction with the national championship, which she still could not enter because of her lack of citizenship, and was for high-level international players.
 Menchik won the section with an undefeated score of 9/11, one point ahead of Edward Jackson.
 Two of her seven wins came against Jackson and Harry Golombek.